MasterCard007/SyncMaster/README.md

-# SyncMaster
+# TwoWayFolderSync

-SyncMaster is a Python-based file synchronization tool that allows you to efficiently synchronize files between two directories.
+TwoWayFolderSync is a Python-based file synchronization tool that allows you to efficiently synchronize files between two directories.
 It supports concurrent file operations and provides detailed logging.
 Support both Windows 11 and MacOS

 ## Features